Usmanh25/noisecloud/README.md

 # Features
 ## Continuous Audio Play

 Logged in users can chose to have a single track looped continuously, as well as view the length and duration of any track while listening.
 They can navigate throughout the site without the current music track being interrupted.
-By rendering the TrackPlaybar component in a protected route and by persisting the current track playing in a state nested under the ui state, this is acomplished
+By rendering the TrackPlaybar component in a protected route and by persisting the current track playing in a state nested under the ui state, this is

 ```javascript
 //frontend/components/app.jsx